magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/rule-node-development.md

 {% unless docsPrefix %}
 ## Step 7.
 Rule Node UI customization (optional)

-The ThingsBoard rule nodes UI is configured with another project in the official [github repo](https://github.com/thingsboard/rule-node-examples-ui-ngx).
+The IoT Hub rule nodes UI is configured with another project in the official [github repo](https://github.com/thingsboard/rule-node-examples-ui-ngx).
 Please, refer to the following [link](https://github.com/thingsboard/rule-node-examples-ui-ngx#rule-node-examples-ui-ngx) to see build instructions.

 To run Rule Node UI container in hot redeploy mode: